Recommended Reading: December 20, 2023

 My email address is: reimerl@stls.org

-And here is list the list of New Books Coming Your Way for this month:
+And here is list the list of New Books Coming Your Way for December 2023:

-New Books is a monthly post; coming on the last Saturday of the month.
+New Books is a monthly post; coming on the first Saturday of the month.

 Happy reading!